Please note the registration can only be done online – in the brochure on the second page under “How to register”- Step 1 “Click here to register”

 What is the purpose of the compulsory course?

-After a student obtains an LLB degree, one of the main requirements for admission as an legal practitioner is two years of service under a contract of articles of clerkship and attendance of a course approved by his/her statutory provincial law society.
+After a student obtains an LLB degree, one of the main requirements for admission as an legal practitioner is two years of service under a contract of articles of clerkship and attendance of a course approved by the Legal Practice Council (LPC).
 The LSSA’s Compulsory Practical Vocational Training for Candidate Legal Practitioners, which is made up of two modules, has been approved for this purpose.

 Note on Practical Legal Training